-Municipal Council Meetings will be held virtually, as will all Municipal Advisory Committee meetings.
+Municipal Council Meetings continue to be held virtually, as will all Municipal Advisory Committee meetings.
 Council meetings will be livestreamed, and Advisory meetings will continue using Zoom as their platform.

 On March 25, 2020, Mayor Nancy Peckford declared a local State of Emergency with the unanimous support of Council and the Municipality’s Emergency Control Group.
 The Declaration provides the Municipality with more tools to make decisions related to COVID-19.

-Please click on the tabs below for more information or visit the assessment centre's website directly at: https://ngcac.ca/
+Please click on the tabs below for more information:

 Protecting yourself and your community: